AriFordsham/GHCWiki/commentary/packages.md

 - The simplest scheme is to have an identifier for each distinct ABI, e.g. a pair of the package name and an integer that is incremented each time an ABI change of any kind is made to the package.
-The ABI identifier by the package, and is used as the `PackageSymbolId`.
-Since packages with the same `PackageAbiId` are ABI-compatible, the `PackageLibId` can be the same as the `PackageSymbolId`.
+The ABI identifier is declared by the package, and is used as the `PackageSymbolId`.
+Since packages with the same ABI identifier are ABI-compatible, the `PackageLibId` can be the same as the `PackageSymbolId`.

 - The previous scheme does not allow ABI-compatible changes (e.g. ABI extension) to be made.
 Hence, we could